Lula 3D

 Lula 3D is an adult adventure video game developed and published by cdv Software Entertainment for Microsoft Windows.
 It was released in Europe on June 22, 2005.
 It is part of the Lula video game series.

 The plot centers on Lula, a pornographic actress, who is trying to produce her next porn movie, but must delay her shoot when her female co-stars are kidnapped.
 The player guides Lula to recover her lost co-stars.
 The title received negative reviews from critics, who felt that technical problems and low-brow humor removed enjoyment from the game.
+It is considered one of the worst games of all time.

 Gameplay

 Lula 3D is an adventure game where the player controls Lula, an adult actress who must save her kidnapped co-stars to shoot her next erotic movie.
 She can be turned using the mouse and moved using the keyboard from a third person perspective, although attempting to move and turn at the same time can sometimes lead the game to crash.
 The player interacts with the environment by clicking on people and objects in the environment.
 Lula encounters puzzles throughout the game, and in order to progress through the game's storyline, the player must complete them.

 The solutions to the puzzles often have a strange theme.
 In one puzzle, Lula flashes her dressing accessories to distract a clerk instead of using a more standardized adventure gaming device.
 The game does not allow the player to progress through the story until they have talked with all characters and clicked on all objects in an area.
 Lula is often required to perform appropriate acts in order to interact with characters and advance.
 The player is sometimes required to watch cut-scenes.
 The scenes sometimes lack detail and during one particular scene, the male hair is missing altogether.